dhyces/CompostBag/README.md

 While in a GUI, the bag can be right-clicked to compost an item, input bonemeal, or remove bonemeal.
 Holding down right-click will speed up the process!
 You can also carry the bag with the mouse and right-click on slots to compost many items at once, pick up bonemeal, or remove bonemeal.
 # In World
 In the world, the item can be used just like bonemeal to grow crops and saplings, grass and other flora.
 It also works in dispensers.

+# TODO
+- Transfer api support for the bag?
+Not really sure of the details of that api, so might not be suitable.